A 3 years journey to find a sustainable lifestyle in harmony with nature

 My main focus at the beginning was the ecology.
-Then while visiting ecovillages like Zegg in Germany or Tamera in Portugal, focused on human interactions and relationships, I realized how Nature doesn’t need humans.
-She knows how to regenerate by herself, like humans actually but this is another thing we forgot in the modern world.
-Ecology has no sense if it’s not seen in a social and cultural context.
-Observing nature show us the way to how she functions and what she needs.
-I thought this was the way humans had to do for themselves also.
-That’s what permaculture is all about.
-When I understood this, I started to focus more on the social and cultural pictures of the mainstream system as well as the new culture developed in ecovillages.
-I discovered then how the concept of free love was relevant for my actual relationships.
-I realized how true it is that most people say I love you when actually they just need the other.
+Then while visiting ecovillages like Zegg in Germany or Tamera in Portugal, focused on social interactions and relationships, I realized how Ecology had no sense if not seen in a social and cultural context, as nature doesn’t need humans and knows how to regenerate by itself.
+When I understood this, I started to focus more on the social and cultural pictures of our global system as well as the new culture developed in ecovillages with tools like permaculture.

-While noticing how complementary and harmonious ecovillages could be when they find the balance between innovative solutions and traditional wisdom, spirituality came on my way and opened my thoughts about the laws of the universe.
-I had to deal with my trauma from religion to realize that spirituality was something else: less limited, more personal, open and inclusive, and that it was not about following the same rules but more exploring our infinite differences that creates the beautiful biodiversity we have, uniting us all in harmony with our planet.
+While noticing how complementary and harmonious ecovillages could be when they find the balance between innovative solutions and traditional wisdom, spirituality came on my way and opened my thoughts about some universal laws.
+I had to deal with my trauma from religion to realize that spirituality was something else: less limited, more personal, open and inclusive, and that it was not about following the same rules but more exploring our infinite differences that creates the beautiful biodiversity we have on our planet.